Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Transitions
 ************

 `Transitions` define the change in the state of the contract.
-These are defined with the keyword ``transition`` followed by the name and parameters to be passed.
+These are defined with the keyword ``transition`` followed by the parameters to be passed.
 The definition ends with the ``end`` keyword.

 .. code-block:: ocaml

-  transition foo (name1 : type1, name2 : type2, ...)
+  transition foo (vname_1 : vtype_1, vname_2 : vtype_2, ...)
     ...
   end

-where ``name : type`` specifies the name and type of each parameter and multiple parameters are separated by ``,``.
-In addition to parameters that are explicitly declared in the definition, each ``transition`` has available to it, the following implicit parameters.
+where ``vname : vtype`` specifies the name and type of each parameter and multiple parameters are separated by ``,``.
+In addition to parameters that are explicitly declared in the definition, each ``transition`` has available to it, the following implicit parameters:

-- ``_sender : ByStr20`` : The account (sender of the message) that triggered
+- ``_sender : ByStr20`` : The account address (sender of the message) that triggered
   this transition.
-- ``_amount : Uint128`` : Incoming amount (ZILs).
-This must be explicitly
-  accepted using the ``accept`` statement.
+- ``_amount : Uint128`` : Incoming amount (ZILs) sent by the sender.
+This amount must be explicitly accepted using the ``accept`` statement within the transition.
 The money transfer does not happen if the transition does not execute ``accept``.